LINKIWI/dotproxy/README.md

 ## Configuration

+### Configuration file

+dotproxy must be passed a YAML configuration file path with the `--config` flag.
+The versioned `config.example.yaml` in the repository root can serve as an example of a valid configuration file.

-Most behaviors are configurable via a `config.yaml` file.
-The following table documents each field and its expected value.
+The following table documents each field and its expected value:

 |Key|Required|Description|
 |-|-|-|